Asquith - Mount Colah

 AreaSearch assessment indicates Asquith - Mount Colah faces employment challenges relative to the majority of Australian markets

-Asquith - Mount Colah has a highly educated workforce with significant representation in the technology sector.
-As of June 2025, its unemployment rate is 7.5%.
+Asquith - Mount Colah has an educated workforce with a notable presence in the technology sector.
+Its unemployment rate was 7.6% as of September 2025.

-The area's employment figures show that 12,479 residents are working while the unemployment rate is 3.3% higher than Greater Sydney's rate of 4.2%, indicating potential improvement needed.
-Workforce participation in Asquith - Mount Colah stands at 68.7%, surpassing Greater Sydney's 60.0%.
-Employment is concentrated in health care & social assistance, professional & technical, and education & training sectors.
-Notably, the area specializes in education & training with an employment share 1.3 times the regional level.
+In this month, 12,431 residents were employed, which is 3.4% higher than Greater Sydney's rate of 4.2%.
+Workforce participation in Asquith - Mount Colah was 68.7%, exceeding Greater Sydney's 60.0%.
+Employment is concentrated in health care & social assistance, professional & technical services, and education & training.
+The area specializes in education & training with an employment share 1.3 times the regional level.

-Conversely, transport, postal & warehousing shows lower representation at 3.4% compared to the regional average of 5.3%.
-Local employment opportunities appear limited as indicated by the Census working population count versus resident population.
-Between June 2024 and June 2025, labour force levels decreased by 0.3%, alongside a 3.4% employment decline, causing unemployment rate to rise by 3.0 percentage points.
-In contrast, Greater Sydney experienced employment growth of 2.6% and labour force growth of 2.9%, with a 0.3 percentage point increase in unemployment rate.
-State-level data from Nov-25 shows NSW employment contracted by 0.03%, losing 2,260 jobs, while the state unemployment rate was at 3.9%.
-Nationally, the unemployment rate stood at 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Asquith - Mount Colah's employment mix suggests local employment should increase by 7.2% over five years and 14.7% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.
+Conversely, transport, postal & warehousing has lower representation at 3.4% compared to the regional average of 5.3%.
+Local employment opportunities appear limited based on Census data comparisons.
+Over the year to September 2025, labour force levels increased by 0.7%, while employment declined by 2.4%, leading to a 2.9 percentage point rise in unemployment rate.
+In contrast, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%.
+State-level data from NSW to 25-Nov shows employment contracted by 0.03%, with an unemployment rate of 3.9%, compared to the national rate of 4.3%.
+National employment forecasts project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Asquith - Mount Colah's employment mix suggests local employment could grow by 7.2% in five years and 14.7% in ten years, based on simple weighted extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment